MathematicGuy/RemoteObsidian/Project Skin/_Focus/SQL & DataBase/SQL/SQL Code.md

 FOREIGN KEY -> Link 2 Table prevent any action destroy the link between them.
 > note: foreign key itself cannot have its own foreign key.
 > + A foreign key must connect to a primmary key
-> + If cannot connect foreign key, re-check if you are connec to a primary key (caution for duplicate value, it not a primary key)
+> + If cannot connect foreign key, re-check if you are connect to a primary key (caution for duplicate value, it not a primary key)
 ![[Pasted image 20231003135913.png]]
 ```sql
 CREATE TABLE transaction (